jamesbontempo/btreemap/README.md

 // Returns an iterator for keys from the lowest key to 10 btm.keys(undefined, 10)

-// Returns an interator for keys 10 up through the highest key btm.keys(10, undefined);
+// Returns an iterator for keys 10 up through the highest key btm.keys(10, undefined);

 // Returns an iterator for keys 1 up to but not including 10